lizaifang/cakephp-docs-cn/en/console-and-shells/code-generation-with-bake.rst

 Code Generation with Bake
 #########################

-You’ve already learned about scaffolding in CakePHP: a simple way to get up and running with only a database and some bare classes.
-CakePHP’s Bake console is another effort to get you up and running in CakePHP – fast.
-The Bake console can create any of CakePHP’s basic ingredients: models, views and controllers.
-And we aren’t just talking skeleton classes: Bake can create a fully functional application in just a few minutes.
+CakePHP's Bake console is another effort to get you up and running in CakePHP – fast.
+The Bake console can create any of CakePHP's basic ingredients: models, views and controllers.
+And we aren't just talking skeleton classes: Bake can create a fully functional application in just a few minutes.
 In fact, Bake is a natural step to take once an application has been scaffolded.